grafana/writers-toolkit/docs/sources/writing-guide/topic-types/tutorial/index.md

 **Task section (or sections)**: Create a section for each task needed to complete the tutorial.
 Follow the [task guidelines]({{< relref "../task/" >}}) to write the tasks.

+- To determine what tasks and steps you should include in your tutorial, perform a goal analysis and determine the valuable outcome the user wants to achieve.
+Limit the tutorial to the tasks needed to satisfy that goal.
+Work with a Subject Matter Expert (SME) to determine the goal and the minimal set of tasks.
+If possible, record the SME completing the tasks needed to accomplish the goal or ask the SME to record a demo of the tasks if that's preferable.
+- Work with a Subject Matter Expert (SME) to
 - Provide steps that explain how to access or set up the data needed to complete the task.
 See [Data for your tutorial](#data-for-your-tutorial) for details.
 - Do not include written step numbers in the header, for example, "Step 1: Pick apples."
 Instead, include just the verb and object, for example "Pick apples."
 - Include only the tasks required for a straight path to the tutorial's goal, not optional or alternative paths.